For a lot of people, the small Greek island of Santorini is a dream destination.

 There are no hordes of tourists taking turns making a jump shot.
 It’s just you and the occasional wanderers walking around Oia and Fira’s sharp corners and meandering alleys.
 It was the perfect place for me to take a rest on my 7th week of solo backpacking in Europe.

 With all its beauty, Santorini can be very pricey especially during the summer season.
-If you would like to wake up with a view of the caldera, for example, you can stay in one of the numerous traditional houses by the cliff and pay 80 euros per night onwards for the privilege.
+If you would like to wake up with a view of the caldera, for example, you can stay in one of the numerous traditional houses by the cliff and pay 80 euros per night and up for the privilege.

 As a backpacker, I was definitely on the lookout for cheaper accommodations.
 I didn’t know if it was possible in Santorini, despite it being off season.
 After all, beauty doesn’t come cheap!